 would document both "private" and "special" members of the class.
 New in version 1.1.
+Changed in version 1.2: The option can now take arguments, i.e. the special members to document.

 • For classes and exceptions, members inherited from base classes will be left out when documenting all members, unless you give the inherited-members flag option, in addition to members: